Skip to Main Site Navigation Skip to Content Skip to Footer

 Why Study Computer Science?

 Computer Science is an exciting and ever-changing field.
-Computer scientists solve complex, challenging and worldwide problems, as well as real-life problems ranging from medical to climate change issues—using creativity and innovation.
+Computer scientists solve complex, challenging, global, and impactful problems in areas such as business, entertainment, medicine, and climate change —through creativity, innovation, and problem-solving.
 Computer Science graduates are in high demand in a range of industrial and corporate settings and have excellent job prospects.

 decorative edge